mysterious-coding/base_entranced/README.md

 1 = door greening (default JK3 setting, ctf flag-in-door fix disabled)

+###g_nextmapwarning
+0 = no warning (default JK3)

+1 = when nextmap vote is called in round 2, a warning message appears (so you don't accidentally reset the timer going up when starting round 2)

 ###g_sexydisruptor
 0 = Lethal sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)